 China’s Agricultural Imports under the Phase One Deal: Is Success Possible?

-CARD Policy Brief 20-PB 29, May 2020
+CARD Policy Brief 20-PB 29, September 2020

 Xi He, Dermot J. Hayes, Wendong Zhang

 This version updates the May 2020 version of CARD policy brief 20-PB 29 using monthly data until June 2020, weekly data until August 13, 2020, and daily export sales notices until August 31, 2020.

 We examine China’s committed agricultural purchases under the phase one trade deal and whether it can fulfill those commitments.
 To understand the competitiveness of US agricultural exports to China, we review China’s agricultural imports from the United States and other countries up to the second quarter of 2020, review tariffs charged on US products, and compare the FOB and CIF prices of major agricultural commodities from the United States and its major competitors.
 We use prior seasonal patterns and advanced sales of key commodities to predict China’s agricultural imports from the United States for the rest of 2020 and its remaining trade deal obligations.
 We focus on corn, soybeans, cotton, sorghum, pork, beef, poultry, and ethanol.
 We pay special attention to China’s surging corn imports as of August 31, 2020, and discuss the possibility of it exceeding the tariff rate quota of 7.2 million metric tons and granting additional import quota to meet corn demand for the rest of the 2020 calendar year.